the science of living a happy life

 According to Professor Sanderson, a small number of high-quality friendships matters more than having a lot of connections.

-That’s not to say that we all need to rethink our relationships with people and lower the number of friends we have.
-Instead, it’s important to make sure that we cultivate our relationships with those closest to us.
+That’s not to say that we all need to rethink our relationships with people and lower our number of friends.
+But it is essential to make sure that we cultivate our relationships with those closest to us.

 Make an effort to spend more time with your loved ones.
 There’s no need to go out and buy them expensive gifts or take them on grandiose vacations.
 You can show them you care by making time for them in your schedule, being present when you’re with them, and being there for them when they need you.

-If you don’t have many close friends or family members, read this post about how to make friends as an introvert.
-Join a club or group that shares your interests, volunteer for a cause you’re passionate about, or simply strike up a conversation with someone you don’t know very well.
+If you don’t have many close friends or family members, there are ways to make new friends, even if you’re introverted.
+Join a club or group that shares your interests, volunteer for a cause you’re passionate about, or strike up a conversation with someone you don’t know very well.

 Taking the time to invest in your relationships will pay off in the long run.
 Good relationships make us happier and healthier, so it’s well worth the effort.